 Our membership calendar year is from July 1 - June 30.
 The current membership fee is $60 for July to June, or $30 from December to June.

-Enrollment for workshops for the upcoming semester extends is open until the Friday prior to orientation.
-After this point, workshops become closed to new enrollment with general membership remaining open beyond this date.
+Enrollment for workshops for the upcoming semester is open until the Friday prior to orientation.
+After this point, workshops are closed to new enrollment with general membership remaining open beyond this date.
 New members joining after workshop deadlines are welcome to participate in any of our special interest groups as well as exclusive member only events.

-Family events such as Back to School Party, Fall Festival, Valentine Party, End of the Year Picnic, and more!
+Family events such as Back to School Party, Valentine Party, End of the Year Celebration, and more!

 Group field trips